NZ shock Australia in World Cup warm-up

 |Scorecard

-Hosts New Zealand shocked tournament favourites Australia by chasing 322 to win their Women's World Cup warm-up match in Lincoln.
+Hosts New Zealand shocked tournament favourites Australia by chasing 322 for the loss of just one wicket to win their Women's World Cup warm-up match.

 Captain Sophie Devine struck 161 not out, with support from Amelia Kerr's unbeaten 92 and Suzie Bates' 63.